 - Professional installation requirements

-Some basin types, such as wall-mounted or under-counter basins, may require professional installation.
+Some basin types, such as wall-mounted or semi-pedestal basins, may require more complex installation.

 Explore Our Basin Collection